singhluvkush286/C2tc_Training/README.md

 # C2tc_Training

-This repository contain my all work related to C2tc trainning.
+This repository contain my all work related to C2tc training.